NordicPlayground/nordic-developer-academy-udp-echo/README.md

-# Nordic Developer Academy: UDP test server

-Ensure that the UDP echo server script works.
+# UDP echo server for the Nordic Developer Academy

+`udp-echo.nordicsemi.academy:2444`

+The hostname resolves both with IPv4 and IPv6.